Sepheus7/local-ai-sql-agent/README.md

 Provider selection

-- In the app sidebar, choose the LLM provider:
+- In the app sidebar, choose the provider:
-  - OpenAI: paste your `OPENAI_API_KEY` and the app will call the Chat Completions API.
+  - OpenAI: paste your `OPENAI_API_KEY` (default path).
-  - Bedrock: uses your AWS credentials from environment/secrets to call the selected Bedrock model.
+  - Bedrock: uses AWS creds from environment to call your model.
-- You can also set `LLM_PROVIDER=openai|bedrock` in the environment.
-Default is `openai` for easy demos.
+- You can also set `LLM_PROVIDER=openai|bedrock` as an environment variable.

+How to use
+- Open the app → go to the “Data model” tab → click “Seed demo data”.
+- Return to “Query” tab → ask a question → Generate SQL → Run SQL.
+- Explore charts and export results; view ERD and per-table schemas in “Data model”.

 Hugging Face Spaces